WesseloDev/GitAssignment.S1.2024/part2/answers.md

 #### 8. What does git revert do, and how can you use it?
 git revert makes a new commit that removes the changes of a given commit.
 You can use it to revert a commit that somebody made that added a bug or some faulty code.

+#### 9. What does git reset do, and how can you use it?
+git reset undoes all changes made to a local repository up to a specified commit.
+You can use it to revert multiple commits at once and go back to a previous point.